Last Updated: February 20, 2025

 If you’re chasing views, Worlds End State Park belongs on your bucket list.
 This park is nestled in the valley along Loyalsock Creek and is surrounded by the vast Loyalsock State Forest.
 The park alone features six scenic vistas, so make sure to bring your camera.

 The Loyalsock Canyon Vista is the most popular viewpoint.
 At 1,750 feet, you’ll get a bird’s-eye view of the park.
 If you’re up for an adventure, hike to the top on the challenging Canyon Vista Trail.
-You can also drive to the view by taking Mineral Spring Road and Cold Run Road, gravel access roads that are open seasonally.
+You can also drive to the view by taking Mineral Spring Road and Cold Run Road, which are gravel access roads that are open seasonally.

 Most of the trails at Worlds End are rocky, rugged, and steep, but the views are well worth the effort.
 Conquer the High Rock Trail for an overlook of the creek or take a relaxed walk along the stream on the Double Run Nature Trail.
 The park also includes a portion of the Loyalsock Trail, a 59-mile hiking and backpacking route.